 Universal Credit is a new benefit for working age people who are on a low income or out of work.
 It replaces six existing benefits.
-Full service Universal Credit starts in the Tewkesbury area on 6 December 2017.
+Full service Universal Credit was rolled out in the Tewkesbury Borough area from December 2017.

 When it comes to your rent this is included in your Universal Credit payment.
 Currently, your housing benefit may be paid directly to your landlord be it a private landlord or housing association.
 If you are moved on to Universal Credit it will be up to you to manage your monthly finances and ensure that you pay your rent on time.

 If you are a new benefit claimant you are likely to receive Universal Credit (Full Service).

 If you are already claiming benefits you are unlikely to be affected unless your circumstances change.